-RMik Defines the linear transfer matrix $(6 \times 6 \text{ terms})$ of the element.
+RMik Defines the linear transfer matrix $(6^6)$ of the element.

-TMikl Defines the second-order terms $(6 \times 6 \times 6 \text{ terms})$ of the element.
+TMikl Defines the second-order terms $(6^6^6)$ of the element.

-Data values that are not explicitly entered are taken from the identity transformation for the RMik matrix elements, and taken as zero for the KICKi kick factors and the TMikl second order terms.
-In the thin-lens tracking module a non-zero length for an arbitrary matrix is accepted, however no non-zero second order terms are allowed to avoid non symplectic tracking runs.
-In the latter case the tracking run is aborted.
+Data values not entered are taken from the identity transformation, kick and second order terms are zero as default.
+In the thin-lens tracking module the length of an arbitrary matrix is accepted, however no second order are allowed to avoid non symplectic tracking runs.
+In the latter case the tracking run will be aborted.

-10.23 Rotation around the vertical axis
+10.22 Rotation around the vertical axis